 How to Become a CNA in Kansas

-Completing the training along with passing the CNA exams is a prerequisite for anyone who wants to work as a nurse aide in the state of Kansas.
+Completing the classes along with passing the CNA exams is a prerequisite for anyone who wants to work as a nurse aide in the state of Kansas.
 One of the requirements for the training is to complete a 90-hour undertaking approved by state.

 - Certification regulations

 - Nurse Aide Course Curriculum

 - NATCEP Checklist

 - Test Sites for Nurse Aide and Home Health Aide Exams